Crescent Roll Chicken Pot Pie Casserole (Easy Weeknight Dinner)

 Don’t worry about the layers—this casserole is easier than it looks and comes together with just a few simple steps.
 You’ll find the full printable instructions in the recipe card below.

-• Prep.
-Preheat the oven to 350°F. Grease a 9×13-inch casserole dish.
+Preheat oven to 350°F. Grease a 9×13-inch baking dish.

 Process 7